 APIs that begin with sgx_cap are the utility functions that operate independently of the Intel® SGX Platform Software (Intel® SGX PSW).
-They do not sgx_get_whitelist_size p_whitelist_size [out]
+They do not require the Intel® SGX PSW to be installed on the system.
+When the Intel® SGX PSW is installed, the functions behavior remains unchanged.